fpestunov/vuejs-components-intro/story.md

 In Vue.js, we can define our template in a few different ways.
 In this lesson, we'll move away from the inline template and use the *x-template technique*, which is great when you're getting started.

 Remember!
 Component template must contain exactly one root element.
-You should use a wrappers like <div>.
+You should use a wrappers like `<div>`.

 https://ru.vuejs.org/v2/guide/syntax.html

+## 3. Reusable Components with Props

+In this lesson, we'll see a realistic use case for reusable components and learn about Vue.js component props.

+Props are custom HTML attributes that we can register on our components, which allow us to pass data to our components.

+You can find the starting point of the demo in this lesson in the link.
+We've also created a jsfiddle if you want to play around with the code.